thanhtranviet248/Material-Bins-Allocation-and-Combination-Optimization/README.md

 - Objective 2: After allocation, there may be leftover inventory in some bins.
 If the leftover quantity in a bin is less than 1,000 units, it should be combined with other bins to reduce warehouse fragmentation.
 A model should be built to automatically identify and consolidate such bins, aiming to minimize the total number of bins used while respecting the bin capacity constraint.

 ## Solving process
-- Step 1: Build a MILP optimization model to address objective 1 of the problem.
+- Step 1: Build a MILP optimization model to address objective 1.
-- Step 2: After obtaining the bins and materials allocation result, perform data manipulation to compare the allocated amount versus stock on-hand to check the left-over inventory in each bin.
+- Step 2: Compare the allocated materials amount versus stock on-hand to check the left-over inventory in each bin.
-- Step 3: Build another MILP optimization model to address objective 2 of the problem.
+- Step 3: Build another MILP optimization model to address objective 2.
 - Step 4: Export the result to Excel for operation.

 # Objective 1